isomerpages/sportsg-corp/media-centre/media-release/_posts/2014-06-27-post-Over 10,000 People Celebrated The One Year To SEA Games Journey With A Spectacular Fireworks Display.md

 5\.
 Tomorrow, on 28 June (Saturday), visitors can experience the Sports Hub Community Open House and be one of the first to play at the OCBC Arena, try out SEA Games sports including Basketball, Taekwondo, Tennis and “Equestrian”.
 Members of the public will get a chance to view the facilities and surrounding areas which included the OCBC Aquatic Centre.
 OCBC Arena, Beach Volleyball Court, and Kallang Wave Mall, and enjoy the various activities at the facilities for free.

 6\.
-For more information, please log on to: www.seagames2015.com/get-involved/sports-hub-community-open-house
+For more information, please log on to: [Sports Hub Community Open House](http://www.seagames2015.com/get-involved/sports-hub-community-open-house)

 7\.
-Interested parties can also sign up as a SEA Games 2015 volunteer and be part of the team to make this a historic event for Singapore at the open house or www.seagames2015.com/get-involved/be-a-volunteer
+Interested parties can also sign up as a SEA Games 2015 volunteer and be part of the team to make this a historic event for Singapore at the open house or [here](http://www.seagames2015.com/get-involved/be-a-volunteer).

 ---